awsdocs/aws-systems-manager-user-guide/doc_source/change-requests-create.md

 1. For **Runbook**, select the runbook you want to use to make your requested change\.
 **Note**
-If the option to select a runbook is not available, the change template author has specified which runbook must be used\.
+If the option to select a runbook isn't available, the change template author has specified which runbook must be used\.

 1. For **Change request information**, use Markdown to provide additional information about the change request to help reviewers decide whether to approve or reject the change request\.
-The author of the template you are using may have provided instructions or questions for you to answer\.
+The author of the template you're using might have provided instructions or questions for you to answer\.
 **Note**
 Markdown is a markup language that allows you to add wiki\-style descriptions to documents and individual steps within the document\.
 For more information about using Markdown, see [Using Markdown in AWS](https://docs.aws.amazon.com/general/latest/gr/aws-markdown.html)\.

 1. In the **Workflow start time** section, choose one of the following:
    + **Run the operation at a scheduled time** – For **Requested start time**, enter the date and time you propose for running the runbook workflow for this request\.
-For **Estimated end time**, enter the date and time that you expect the runbook workflow to complete\. \(This time is an estimate only that you are providing for reviewers\.\)
+For **Estimated end time**, enter the date and time that you expect the runbook workflow to complete\. \(This time is an estimate only that you're providing for reviewers\.\)
 **Tip**
 Choose **View Change Calendar** to check for any blocking events for the time you specify\.
    + **Run the operation as soon as possible after approval** – If the change request is approved, the runbook workflow runs as soon as there is a non\-restricted period when changes can be made\.